Published in the July 27, 2017, edition of the Lyons Recorder.

 Habitat for Humanity also needs building permits for the six homes, which have been previously committed by the Lyons Board of Trustees to cost no more than $15,000 per home (after an agreement to waive water and sewer connection fees that the town has control of).
 Some of the work required for the building permits was already completed as part of the construction plan for public improvements.
 After Habitat for Humanity has the building permits for the six homes, the foundations can be poured for all three duplexes.
 The foundation work can overlap with the public improvement work if needed, Emerson said.
 Volunteers to work on construction of homes probably are not needed until later this fall, after at least the foundation for the first duplex is completed.

-In November 2016, Habitat for Humanity of the St. Vrain Valley purchased six residential lots on Park Street, west of 2nd Ave, south of the former Valley Bank building (which remains on a separate commercial lot).
+In November 2016, Habitat for Humanity of the St. Vrain Valley purchased six residential lots on Park Street, east of 2nd Ave, south of the former Valley Bank building (which remains on a separate commercial lot).
 Two rounds of applications for home ownership have been completed: two applications were selected in the first round, and two applications were selected in the second round.
 Habitat for Humanity, future homeowners, and volunteers will work on the first four homes first, and a third round to select applicants for the final two homes will be open later, after the construction is underway.
 That way applicants won’t have a long wait between selection and home completion.
 It also gives applicants more time to prepare applications and related requirements such as reducing debt-to-income ratios and getting issues corrected on credit reports.
 The first preference category of 80540 residents displaced from their homes as a result of the 2013 flood still has priority in the third round.

 First preference for the new homes is for applicants displaced from their homes as a result of the flood disaster of 2013, who maintained their primary residence in the Lyons area (80540 zip code) at the time of the flood.
 If all six homes can’t be filled with homeowners in the first preference category, the second and third preferences are for applicants from surrounding areas who were displaced by the 2013 flood, and those with ties to the Lyons 80540 area, such as current local residents, families of Lyons students, and area employees.
 So far, applicants selected for the first four homes are all in the first preference category.